Comparing Credit-Based Loans

 Which loan program should I choose?

 Since you will be responsible for paying back the loans that you borrow, you must decide which credit-based loan program(s), if any, you choose to finance your Law School education.
 Moreover, it is your responsibility to know the terms and conditions of any loans you borrow, and you have the best idea of your future plans and how your loans will fit into them.
 For example, factors such as whether or not you will make interest payments before capitalization, as well as the amount of time over which you plan to repay the loan, will affect how expensive a loan will be for you.
-Cosigners are required for international students, but other students must decide whether or not having a cosigner is an option for them.
+Cosigners are typically required for international students, but other students must decide whether or not having a cosigner is an option for them.
 On the other hand, if your credit history is not satisfactory, you may need to have someone borrow the loan on your behalf, and sometimes even begin making payments immediately.
 Finally, please be aware that the College Cost Reduction and Access Act of 2007 contains a section (401) pertaining to Federal Loan Forgiveness for Public Service Employees.
 The federal loan forgiveness provisions require borrowers to have borrowed Federal Direct Loans or to have consolidated their federal loans through the Federal Direct Consolidation Program.
 As such, we advise that borrowers carefully consider the available educational loan programs (private versus Federal Direct Graduate PLUS) to ensure that their individual loan borrowing fits into their long-term financial planning.
 While borrowing through private educational loan programs may provide better loan terms in the short term, it also may limit your options should you decide one day to use the Federal Loan Forgiveness for Public Service Employees program.
-We encourage loan borrowers to refer to the detail of the actual legislation in determining all relevant issues.
+We encourage loan borrowers to refer to the detail of the Federal Program in determining all relevant issues.

 Above all, borrow only what you need.
 Remember, if you live like a lawyer while you’re a student, you may live like a student while you’re a lawyer!